allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 This way we can easily access mock files in Xcode and they will be automatically bundled with test bundle.

-We can write our parser code now.
+We are ready to write our parser code now.

 Let's start with a simple base class for test data parsers that will load a specified mock file and deserialize it into a dictionary at initialisation time.